-In the with-project condition for the existing reef, the TSP channel modifications would be dredged, and the existing reef would be removed.
+In the with-project condition for the existing reef, the NED or LPP channel modifications would be dredged, and the existing reef would be removed.
 The channel would be excavated to depths greater than the typical vertical relief (<18 inches) and all reef would be removed in the dredge footprint.
 Reef regrowth has occurred in the existing HSC margins from the 20-foot depth outward, consistent with what was assumed would happen in the HGNC LRR.
 It also regrew in the dredged barge lanes adjacent to the main channel.
-This is discussed in more detail in the Section 7.2.2.3 of the DIFR-EIS, and Section 5.3 of the Mitigation Plan in Appendix P. This regrowth phenomena was discussed with resource agencies during the Oyster Subcommittee Meetings.
+This is discussed in more detail in the Section 7.2.2.3 of the DIFR-EIS, and Section 5.3 of the Mitigation Plan in Appendix P. This regrowth phenomena was discussed with resource agencies during the Oyster Subcommittee Meetings on January 19, 2017, and revisited during the May 17, 2018 BU meeting.
 Many factors that haven't yet been robustly studied could be responsible, such as exposure of old geologic shell, sidecasting of the stiff clays making up the Beaumont formation geology of the bay bottom, among other possibilities.
 Without a time-series of sonar scans following dredging, the rate and timing of regrowth would be speculative.
 Based on these discussions, the responsible factors are complex and not yet well-investigated, and the specific amount of regrowth expected is not yet predictable with any confidence.
-Therefore, in the withproject condition, the existing reef percent cultch was assumed to be zero (0), and recovery of the extent through regrowth through the period of analysis was not assumed.
-In the HEAT model, this was represented by the REEFRED (or REEFBAYT etc.) cover type disappearing and being replaced with a featureless CLAYNOREEF cover type with a zero (0) percent cultch value being present at Year 1, when construction impacts the reef, through the 50 year period of analysis.
+Some of the factors thought to be responsible that would be required to establish confidence of regrowth, such as geologic shell presence, would require geotechnical data not yet available in the feasibility phase.
+Therefore, in the with-project condition, the existing reef percent cultch was assumed to be zero (0), and recovery of the extent through regrowth through the period of analysis was not assumed.
+In the certified spreadsheet, this was represented as zero (0) percent cultch value being present at Year 1, when construction impacts the reef and through the 50 year period of analysis.